maxburnside/subtle_ui/README.md

 ## ⁉️ Issues/Feedback

 Found any issues with the components?
-Please submit an issue on GitHub and I'll take a look at soon as I can.
+Please submit an issue on GitHub and I'll take a look as soon as I can.

 Want to provide feedback?
-My inbox is open: <a href="mailto:hello@maxburnside.com">hello@maxburnside.com</a>.
+My inbox is open: <a href="mailto:hello@maxburnside.com">hello@maxburnside.com</a>